return to homepage

 pocketbook plant, calceolaria

-Clusters of these glorious, pouch-shaped blooms grow on tall stems above soft, light-green leaves.
+Clusters of these glorious, pouch-shaped blooms grow on tall stems above soft, green leaves.
 The heart-shaped leaves are deeply veined with scalloped edges, and reach 6 in (15 cm) across.

+Choose a plant with plenty of unopened buds and you'll enjoy several weeks of blooms.
 Many flower colors are available -- yellow, white, orange, red, maroon or copper, usually with red, purple or brown spots.
+Popular cultivars include 'Anytime Mixed' and 'Gold Fever'.

-These hybrid plants are available in floral shops in spring, their natural bloom time.
+These hybrid plants are available in flower shops in spring, their natural bloom time.

-Keep your plant cool and moist and you'll enjoy its masses of blooms for several weeks.
+Keep pocketbook cool and moist and you'll enjoy its masses of blooms for several weeks.
 Discard it after flowering has finished.
 It's an annual and won't bloom again.

 pocketbook plant, calceolaria